 Breathing in would begin just before the hands leave the water.

 Led by outward sliding arms, still bent at the elbows,

 the palms face back and up while sliding outwards at exit.

 The arms are thrust into exit-recovery without effectuating drag.

-Arms and hands land softly and gracefully as the head and shoulders go down
+Arms and hands land smoothly as the head and shoulders go down

-and forward; the hips go up with the down-kick.
+and forward; the hips go up with the kick.

 The breathing stroke is largely the same as the non-breathing stroke:

 head and shoulders rise early in the pull; when not breathing,

 the shoulders reach near the same height out of the water as they do for breathing.